-"Renewable energy" means energy derived from sunlight, wind, falling water, biomass, sustainable or otherwise, (the definitions of which shall be liberally construed), energy from waste, landfill gas, municipal solid waste, wave motion, tides, and geothermal power, and does not include energy derived from coal, oil, natural gas, or nuclear power.
+"Renewable energy" means energy derived from sunlight, wind, falling water, and biomass, sustainable or otherwise; (the definitions of which shall be liberally construed), energy from waste, landfill gas, municipal solid waste, wave motion, tides, advanced nuclear technology, and hydrogen or geothermal power, and does not include energy derived from coal, oil, or natural gas, or nuclear power other than energy from advanced nuclear technology.
 "Renewable energy" also includes the proportion of the thermal or electric energy from a facility that results from the co-firing of biomass.
 "Renewable energy" does not include waste heat from fossil-fired facilities or electricity generated from pumped storage but includes run-of-river generation from a combined pumped-storage and run-of-river facility.